Scotland's Festival City

-Edinburgh, with its thriving capital buzz, its international arts scene and its stunning Old and New Towns, is small and beautiful enough to make walking the perfect way to get around.
+Edinburgh, with its thriving capital buzz, its international arts scene and its stunning historic Old Town and New Town, is small and beautiful enough to make walking the perfect way to get around.
 A ten minute stroll will take you to the high point of the New Town at George Street, but push on five minutes more and you’ll find yourself at the Castle, with breathtaking views back down to the New Town and Stockbridge.

 A more peaceful local stroll up the leafy Water of Leith walkway – a few minutes from the Mews - takes you to the Dean Gallery/Gallery of Modern Art in only 20 minutes.
 It’s fantastic for art lovers, but its outdoor café is also a great spot for a cultural lunch on a sunny day.
 The Royal Botanic Gardens, with its idyllic Inverleith House art gallery is just a few minutes in the other direction.